EXPLORE SOUTH AMERICA ON THIS SPECTACULAR TOUR

 Experience the allure of South America on a wonderful tour from vibrant Rio, through lush rainforests and via sensational waterfalls, to Buenos Aires.
 Fly to Bariloche, in the heart of Patagonia and take a journey on the 'End of the World' Train.

-We depart London Heathrow on a direct flight to Rio de Janeiro where, on arrival, we check into our hotel, the 5-Star Windsor Atlantico.
+We depart London Heathrow on our flight to Rio de Janeiro, a city which revels in intoxicating Samba rhythms, gorgeous beaches and a care-free culture.
+On arrival, we check into our hotel, the 5-Star Hilton Copacabana Hotel Rio de Janeiro.
 On Day 2, we embark on an excursion to the top of Rio's most recognisable landmark, Corcovado Mountain, on which perches the astonishing statue of Christ the Redeemer.
 We ascend via the Corcovado Rack & Pinion Mountain Railway, which takes us the 2.4 miles to the viewing platform 2,329 metres above Rio.
 On a clear day, the views of the surrounding area are sensational.
-The statue itself is equally remarkable, standing at an astonishing 98 feet tall with an arm span of 92 feet.
-Later we enjoy a seafood dinner, Rio's other great culinary speciality, at a local restaurant, followed by an evening at the Rio Carnival winner's parade.
+The statue itself is equally remarkable, standing at 98 feet tall with an arm span of 92 feet.
+Later we enjoy dinner at a local restaurant.
+Each February, Rio is gripped by Carnival fever as one of the world's biggest and most colourful festivals erupts into the party of a lifetime, and this evening we are lucky to have tickets to the winner's parade.
+With seats in the Sambadrome's Grand Stand, we get to see the very best of the festival as all the winners gather together to perform in one place.

 Today we make the journey by cable-car up Sugarloaf Mountain, which offers us breathtaking panoramic views across the city and Guanabara Bay.
 Later we head to Fogo de Chao's for a traditional Churriscera barbecue dinner.